Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Agoraphobia.md

 being in enclosed spaces such as shops, theaters, or cinemas standing in line or being in a crowd being outside the home alone
-You might receive an agoraphobia diagnosis if your symptoms persist for more than 6 months and occur nearly every time you encounter the place or situation.
+You might receive an assessment for agoraphobia if your symptoms persist for more than 6 months and occur nearly every time you encounter the place or situation.

-Agoraphobia is most often diagnosed in young adulthood and usually before the age of 35.
+Agoraphobia is usually identified in young adulthood and usually before the age of 35.

 By definition, the fears linked with agoraphobia are irrational.
 This means the anxiety is out of proportion with the actual danger posed by the situation.